ParsePlatform/docs/_includes/parse-server/third-party-auth.md

 }
 ```

 With Facebook's iOS SDK 17, you are required to implement Facebook Limited Login.
 If the user does not allow tracking through Apple's App Tracking Transparency, then the Facebook returns a JWT token instead of an access token.
 Therefore, in your app you would need to check if tracking is allowed or not and pass the relevant tokens.
-If your app does not receive an access token, then you will need to pass the below instead. *Available on parse-server v6.5.6 and above and v7.0.1 and above.*
+If your app does not receive an access token, then you will need to pass the below instead. *Available on Parse Server >= 6.5.6 < 7 and >=7.0.1.*

 ```jsonc
 {